mmgrigorova/js-sandbox/README.md

 # js-sandbox
-A sandbox for JS practice projects
+A sandbox for Jonas Schmedtmann's JavaScript course projects.